 Something to Ponder

 One or two things that I heard or thought I heard made me wonder if you were aware of the Truth on these subjects.
 My guess would be that you probably were not.
 You will see my line of thinking eventually.
 There is much discussion in Adventist circles about the validity of the Trinity.
 Are there Three Gods in One, or One God in Three?
 Is there a Third Person known as the Holy Spirit?
 The Corporate Church has for the past 25 plus years been doing things corporately in an attempt to unify all members into a thought process that would appeal to all members AND be better controlled.
 The concept of the Trinity has been a major force in bringing this about.
+One thing that we must always keep in mind; that our knowledge is based on a True foundation which is grounded on His WORD.
+While mentioning this, do not ever forget what His Word states in Daniel 9:27 -

 You see, the Trinity is a doctrine of Rome regardless of how it is packaged, it has always been.
 The SDA Church has packaged it in such a way that it appears palatable to the majority of it’s membership, but, it is still a false doctrine of Rome.